Agriculture

 Introduction

 Vertical farming is a new-age agricultural practice that allows crops to be grown in a closed and controlled environment.
-With the scarcity of farmland and increasing population, this method can meet the rising food demand worldwide.
-If you want to use space for farming efficiently, go through this article to learn what is vertical farming and its scope and benefits for India.
+It is a practice of growing plant verticals, ensuring more production in less space.
+With the increasing population, this method can meet the rising food demand worldwide.
+If you want to use space for efficient farming, go through this blog to learn what vertical farming is, its scope and benefits for India.

 What is Vertical Farming?

 Vertical farming is what its name suggests: growing crops on vertically stacked surfaces instead of conventional horizontal surfaces.
+It is the solution for limited land area and hygienic crop production.
 It helps farmers to produce more food in less available space.
-This farming method uses indoor spaces like shipping containers and warehouses that are usually unsuitable for farming.
+This farming method uses indoor spaces and is practised in a controlled environment, removing the risk of uncertain climate.
+It uses hydroponic or aeroponic techniques to supply water and nutrients to plants.
+In this system, plant roots are suspended in air or in floating water, which has a nutrient solution.

 It is easy to consider vertical agriculture as stacking plants and leaving them to grow.
 However, this is not the case.
 It demands a lot of work, including artificial light, temperature, water and humidity control.
 You can damage the entire crop if proper balance is not met.